vespa-engine/blog/_posts/2024-01-19-redefining-hybrid-search-possibilities-with-vespa.md

 image_credit: 'Photo by <a href="https://unsplash.com/@tjerwin?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Trent Erwin</a> on <a href="https://unsplash.com/photos/black-framed-eyeglasses-and-black-pen-UgA3Xvi3SkA?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>'
 skipimage: false
 tags: [hybrid search]
-excerpt: 'This first blog post in a series of two on hybrid search.
-This first post focues on efficient hybrid retrieval and representational approaches in IR.'
+excerpt: 'This is the first blog post in a series on hybrid search.
+This first post focuses on efficient hybrid retrieval and representational approaches in IR'
 ---

-This first blog post in a series of two on hybrid search, discusses **first retrievers in a ranking pipeline**, where the first **retriever phase** aims to find reasonably good candidates for a query, under a **limited compute budget** to allow scaling the retrieval phase to large collections of documents without incurring large costs.
+This first blog post in a series of two on hybrid search discusses **first retrievers in a ranking pipeline**, where the first **retriever phase** aims to find reasonably good candidates for a query under a **limited computing budget** to allow scaling the retrieval phase to large collections of documents without incurring high costs.

 ## Introduction